-You can usually deduct tax preparation fees in the year you pay them.
-Thus, on your 2009 return, you can deduct fees paid in 2009 for preparing your 2008 return.
+You can usually deduct tax preparation fees on the return for the year in which you pay them.
+Thus, on your 2010 return, you can deduct fees paid in 2010 for preparing your 2009 return.
 These fees include the cost of tax preparation software programs and tax publications.
 They also include any fee you paid for electronic filing of your return.
 See Tax preparation fees under How To Report, later.